Emmotes/ic_spoilers/docs/baldric.md

     "id": 2389,
     "flavour_text": "",
     "description": {
-        "desc": "Baldric increases the pre-stack bonus of Bargaining Power by an additional 50%, but the effect of Healing Word is reduced by 99%."
+        "desc": "Baldric increases the pre-stack bonus of Bargaining Power by an additional $(not_buffed amount)%, but the effect of Healing Word is reduced by $(amount___2)%."
     },
     "effect_keys": [
         {